 Happy fall!
 Now that it’s late September, the leaves have officially begun to change.
-Fall is here.
+Autumn is here in New England.
 Although it’s been fall for me since September 1 (that’s when I got my first PSL and decorated my room haha).
 I’m so excited to be home in the Boston area for this season.
 For the past four years I’ve been away at college during the fall and haven’t really had the chance to do any of the classic activities since high school.
-I plan on carving all the pumpkins and walking through all the corn mazes I can find soon (that will come in October), but for now let’s focus on the foliage.
 I recently spent some time up north in New Hampshire “leaf peeping” and hiking, and was motivated to write this post to share some of this inspiration with you all.
-This post will be added to as I travel more this fall, but here’s my list of the best places to leaf peep in New England.
+This post will be added to as I travel more this fall, but here’s my list of the best places to go leaf peeping in New England.

 Dixville Notch State Park, New Hampshire